 This is where the Share of Visits section comes into play.

-We can see that while Warby Parker is placed in the Leaders category, it has a much bigger competitor — Zennioptical — who has a 22% market share.
-And Eyebuydirect actually comes very close and poses a potential threat to Warby Parker by having an 11.53% market share.
+We can see that while Warby Parker is placed in the Leaders category, it has a much bigger competitor—Zennioptical—who has a 21.38% market share.
+And Eyebuydirect actually comes very close and poses a potential threat to Warby Parker by having an 15.78% market share.

-Whether a market leader or a niche player, you need to keep innovating to maintain and/or expand your reach.
+Whether a market leader or a niche player, you need to keep innovating to maintain and/or expand the percentage of an industry you own.

 To make this happen, companies have to focus on growing their customer base, be it online or offline customers.